-Precipitation patterns: changes in precipitation are contributing to more severe floods and droughts in the region.
+Changes in precipitation are contributing to more severe floods and droughts in the region.
 While annual rainfall has increased, the variability has led to periods of both intense rainfall and extended dry spells.
 This variability challenges water resource management and agricultural planning.